yadavcloud/happykitten/care/basic-cat-care.md

 A common issue with kittens and cats is they often stop eating which can be a sign of illness, stress, trauma, etc. More often than not, such a situation can become an emergency fast especially for kitten.
 Be very cautious.
-You may find more about this and other issues on the [health](/health) page.
+You may find more about this and other issues on the [health](/care/health) page.

-### Grooming
+### Litter Box

 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.

-### Housing
+### Grooming

 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.